 1. We force them to think beyond Channels (like Apps, Websites, etc) and think in terms of the whole Platform.

-2. Get them into exercise of prioritizing engineering output and not jump into creating apps, websites, etc without creating a roadmap at an strategic level.
+2. Get them into an exercise of prioritizing engineering output and not jump into creating apps, websites, etc without creating a roadmap at a strategic level.